logzio/documentation/docs/shipping/Code/dotnet.md

 #### Add the dependency to your project

-If you're on Windows, navigate to your project's folder in the command line, and run this command to install the dependency.
+On Windows, open the command line, go to your project folder, and run this command to install the dependency.

 ```
 Install-Package Logzio.DotNet.NLog
 ```

-If you’re on a Mac or Linux machine, you can install the package using Visual Studio. **Select Project > Add NuGet Packages...**, and then search for `Logzio.DotNet.NLog`.
+On Mac or Linux, install the package using Visual Studio.
+Project > Add NuGet Packages..., and search for `Logzio.DotNet.NLog`.

-#### Configure the appender

-You can configure the appender in a configuration file or directly in the code.
+### Configure the appender in a configuration file
-Use the samples in the code blocks below as a starting point, and replace them with a configuration that matches your needs.
-See [NLog documentation 🔗](https://github.com/NLog/NLog/wiki/Configuration-file) to learn more about configuration options.

-For a complete list of options, see the configuration parameters below the code blocks.👇
+Use the samples below as a starting point and adjust them to fit your needs.
+For more options, see the [NLog documentation](https://github.com/NLog/NLog/wiki/Configuration-file).
+For a complete list of options, see the configuration parameters listed below.

-##### Option 1: In a configuration file

 ```xml
 <nlog>